 The Code of Audit Practice sets our four audit dimensions which set a common framework for all public sector audits in Scotland.
 Our planned audit work is risk-based and proportionate.
 Our initial assessment builds upon our work in prior years, and in particular the conclusions from our 2020/21 audit where we applied an expanded wider scope.
-We have also considered the Commissions key priorities and risks as well as any risks identified by Audit Scotland.
+We have also considered the Commissioner's Office's key priorities and risks as well as any risks identified by Audit Scotland.